 Areas of Specialization: U.S. South, Virginia, civil rights, higher education

-Current Research: (1) Mr. And Mrs. Loving: The Community, the Couple, the Case; (2) The Civil Rights Struggle in Virginia; (3) Race and Power—from the American Revolution to the Civil Rights Movement.
+Current Research: (1) The Civil Rights Struggle in Virginia; (2) Race and Power from the American Revolution to the Civil Rights Movement.

-• Cradle of America: Four Centuries of Virginia History.
-Lawrence: University Press of Kansas, 2007.
-2nd edition, in paperback, projected for 2014.
+•Cradle of America: A History of Virginia.
+Lawrence: University Press of Kansas, 2014.
+2nd edition, in paperback.

 • “Race, Law, and Southern Public Higher Education, 1860s–1960s.”
 In Signposts: New Directions in Southern Legal History, ed.
 Sally E. Hadden and Patricia H. Minter, 369–92.
 Athens: University of Georgia Press, 2013.